Hockey Reference Blog

 Preseason Odds: Stanley Cup +6600; O/U: 84.5

-In the frigid winter of 2017, the Columbus Blue Jackets defied expectations with a scorching 16-game win streak, rewriting franchise history and captivating the hockey world.
+In the 2016-17 season, the Columbus Blue Jackets defied expectations with a scorching 16-game win streak, rewriting franchise history and captivating the hockey world.
 Fueled by clutch offense and stingy defense, they climbed the ranks, silencing doubters and igniting fan frenzy.
 Though they fell one game short of matching the NHL record, their fiery run remains a testament to their grit and forever burns bright in Jackets lore.
 It was a genuine team effort, as Cam Atkinson was the only Jacket to score more than 30 goals that season.

 1992-93 Pittsburgh Penguins Roster and Statistics